CharlyMartin/portfolio/src/data/articles/use-state-initial-value-evaluation/index.md

 So, now I (we?) understand these concepts better, how can we use this knowledge to write better React code?

 First off, a little tangent.
-In big React applications, I never manage the state directly with `useState`.
+I never manage the state directly with `useState` in production React applications.
 I rely on robust state managers like [React Query](https://tanstack.com/query/latest), or [Redux](https://redux.js.org/) a few years back, to manage this complexity for me.
 Hence, I never have to think much about how these tools initialise state.
 I trust the authors behind it, and the various open-source contributors, to do the right thing.

-I usually only reach for `useState` to manage local UI state, like opening and closing modals, or toggling a dropdown.
-In these cases, performance is almost never a concern.
-Evaluating a boolean on every render is not going to slow down the app, even on a low-end device.
+I usually only reach for `useState` to manage local UI states, like opening and closing modals or sliders.
+In these cases, performance is rarely a concern.
+Evaluating a boolean on every render will not slow down the app, even on a low-end device.
 Painting the UI is much more CPU expensive compared to it.
 End of tangent.

-If today I had to create a custom state manager for my app, I would now pay closer attention to this detail.
-For instance, if want to persist the state and I read from `localStorage` to initialise it:
+Now, if I had to create a custom state manager for my app, I would pay closer attention to this detail.
+For instance, if I wanted to persist the state in `localStorage` across page reloads, I would have to do something like this:

 ```tsx
 function Component(props) {